-Prerequisite(s): A grade of "C" or higher in MUS 330 - Audio Mixing I.
+Prerequisite(s): A grade of "C" or higher in MUS 330 - Audio Mixing I literature and gives them an opportunity for performance.
+Course content includes reading percussion music and learning percussion techniques and concepts.
+Open to all students.

 MUS 350 - Percussion Ensemble I